robert-chiodi/interface-reconstruction-library/docs/markdown/paraboloid-polytope_intersection.md

 # Reproducing published results on paraboloid-polytope intersection

-This document explains how to reproduce the results presented in our journal paper on paraboloid-polytope intersection, published in the SIAM Journal on Scientific Computing [link]().
+This document explains how to reproduce the results presented in our journal paper on paraboloid-polytope intersection, published in the SIAM Journal on Scientific Computing [[link](https://www.siam.org/publications/journals/siam-journal-on-scientific-computing-sisc)].

 A preprint of this article is available in [arXiv](https://arxiv.org/pdf/2210.07772.pdf) as well as in the [current repository](manuscript_paraboloid_intersection.pdf).

 ## Unit cube translation (Section 7.1)

 In order to reproduce Figures 5 and 6 of the [paper](), it is necessary to build the unit tests of IRL (for which the option `-D BUILD_TESTING=ON` must be provided when building IRL itself).
 This requires executing the additional command: